OrbitMI Logo Negative

 Technology and ESG

-I moderated a panel called “Using Technology to Meet Corporate ESG Goals” which included including the following participants: Osher Perry, Founder & CEO, ShipIn Systems, Christiaan Nijst, Director & Co-Founder, Value Maritime, Peter Björkborg, Manager, Sustainability & Transformation, Stena Bulk and, Matthias Ritters, Managing Director, Thome Ship Management.
+I moderated a panel called “Using Technology to Meet Corporate ESG Goals” which included including the following participants: Osher Perry, Founder & CEO, ShipIn Systems, Christiaan Nijst, Director & Co-Founder, Value Maritime, Peter Björkborg, Manager, Sustainability & Transformation, Stena Bulk and, Matthias Ritters, Managing Director, OSM Thome Ship Management.
 The panel went well; based on some recent press coverage, others found the panel insightful as well.

 52178475859_f290fca631_c